 - “I don’t want to let my child play outside, because who knows what will happen.”

 - “Children don’t know any better, so of course we have to take control.”
+Check how kids can play online games free under supervision of parents.

 There are countless studies showing the increased levels of anxiety and failure to cope with “real world” difficulties among children who come from helicopter families.
 I can certainly attest to this, as my parents took great, perhaps even neurotic, levels of interest in “making sure I would become successful.”
 In the end, the lack of agency and experiences with failure early on made me far more susceptible to problems in my early 20’s.